gauravchugh2006/simer-node-demo/README.md

 ## CI/CD with Jenkins

-Follow these steps to enable an automated pipeline that builds the frontend, verifies dependencies, and triggers production deployment after pull requests are merged into the `main` branch:
+The repository ships with a Jenkins Pipeline that builds the React frontend, validates dependencies, and deploys the Docker Compose stack onto an AWS EC2 host whenever `main` is updated.

 1. **Install prerequisites on your Jenkins controller/agent**
-   - Node.js 18+ and npm available on the agent that will run the pipeline.
+   - Node.js 18+ and npm on the agent (the pipeline checks `node -v` and `npm -v`).
-   - Docker Engine (or Docker Desktop in Linux mode) for building images in the deployment stage.
+   - Docker Engine with permission to run `docker compose`.
-   - Jenkins plugins: *Pipeline*, *GitHub*, and *GitHub Branch Source* for webhooks and branch filtering.
+   - Jenkins plugins: *Pipeline*, *GitHub*, *GitHub Branch Source*, and *SSH Agent*.

+2. **Create Jenkins credentials**
+   - Add an SSH private key credential with ID `aws-ec2-ssh-key` that can log into your target EC2 instance.
+   - (Optional) Store AWS credentials or an instance profile on the EC2 host so `awslogs`/CloudWatch agents can ship container logs.

-2. **Create a pipeline job**
+3. **Create the pipeline job**
-   - In Jenkins, create a **Multibranch Pipeline** or **Pipeline** job that points to this repository.
-   - Choose “Pipeline script from SCM” and select the repository so Jenkins picks up the root `Jenkinsfile`.
+   - Point the Jenkins job at this repo and choose “Pipeline script from SCM” so the root `Jenkinsfile` is used.
-   - Restrict the branch source to `main` if you only want builds from merged changes.

-3. **Configure GitHub webhook for push events**
-   - In your GitHub repository settings, add a webhook targeting `https://<jenkins-url>/github-webhook/`.
-   - Set the webhook to trigger on **Just the push event**; merges to `main` will emit a push and start the pipeline.
+   - Configure a GitHub webhook to `https://<jenkins-url>/github-webhook/` so pushes to `main` trigger the pipeline automatically.

-4. **Understand the pipeline stages**
-   - **Checkout**: Retrieves the latest code.
-   - **Backend dependencies**: Runs `npm install --prefix backend` to ensure API dependencies resolve.
-   - **Frontend build**: Installs frontend dependencies and builds the production bundle; the generated `frontend/dist` files are archived as build artifacts.
-   - **Container build & deploy (main only)**: Runs `docker compose -f docker-compose.yml build` and then calls a deployment hook.
-Replace the echo step in `Jenkinsfile` with your production deployment command (for example, `docker stack deploy` or `kubectl apply`).
-The stage only runs on the `main` branch to align with post-merge deployments.
+4. **Configure EC2 for deployment**
+   - Launch an EC2 instance with Docker Engine installed (`amazon-linux-extras install docker` or `apt install docker.io`).
+   - Add a security group rule exposing ports `80/443` (or the Compose-exposed ports `4000` and `5173`) to the internet.
+Use an Application Load Balancer if you want HTTPS offloading.
+   - Ensure the Jenkins SSH key is added to `~/.ssh/authorized_keys` for the user you set in `EC2_USER` (default `ec2-user`).

+5. **Pipeline stages & logging**
+   - **Checkout** → **Node version check** → **Backend dependencies** → **Frontend build** (archives `frontend/dist`) → **Container build & deploy (main only)**.
+   - Each stage uses `echo` logs so you can follow progress in the Jenkins console (and forward Jenkins logs to CloudWatch using the CloudWatch Agent if desired).
+   - The deploy stage SSHes to EC2, clones/updates the repo in `/opt/simer-node-demo`, and runs `docker compose up -d --build` so the app is reachable at the EC2 public DNS.

+6. **Lightweight mode after two successful runs**
+   - The pipeline exposes a `LIGHTWEIGHT_MODE` boolean parameter.
+After confirming two green runs, set this to **true** to reduce resource usage by reusing cached npm artifacts (`npm ci --prefer-offline --no-audit`) while still building and deploying images.
+   - You can also cap Docker cleanup to avoid disk pressure: the pipeline prunes resources older than 72 hours on each deploy.

+7. **CloudWatch and CloudFront observability**
+   - Enable the CloudWatch Agent on your EC2 instance to ship `/var/log/jenkins/jenkins.log` and container logs to CloudWatch Logs groups for centralized viewing.
+   - If you serve the frontend behind CloudFront, point the distribution origin to the EC2 public DNS/ALB and forward path `/*`.
+CloudFront access logs can be enabled in the console to audit public traffic.

+8. **Public access validation**
+   - After deployment completes, browse to `http://<ec2-public-dns>:5173` (or your ALB/CloudFront URL).
+The API should be reachable at `http://<ec2-public-dns>:4000`.

-5. **Protect the main branch**
+9. **Protect the main branch**
    - In GitHub, enable branch protection so pull requests require a passing Jenkins build before merging.
-This ensures the deployment stage only runs after successful verification.
+Deployments only occur on `main`.

 ## License